You can use eazyBI advanced settings to add support for additional Jira custom fields as well as change eazyBI reporting engine parameters.

 Additional source applications

-You can add authentication keys for Google Spreadsheets, Harvest, and FreshBooks source applications to enable data import from these sources.
+You can add authentication keys for Google Spreadsheets, Harvest, FreshBooks, and Freshdesk source applications to enable data import from these sources.
 After adding authentication keys as described below these source applications will be available in Source Data tab when adding new source application.

 If you need to add additional source applications in eazyBI for Jira Cloud, then add only the following advanced settings and list the additional application types, for example: